Matstaps/portfolio-project-1/README.md

 A link to the live website is provided [here](https://matstaps.github.io/portfolio-project-1/).

 Raz bakes is a website dedicated to showcase the bakery products of Raz Yacobi, a hobby baker.
 The website is intended to offer a visual representation of the various cakes and baked goods that she produces, by means of a gallery.
 The website provides a brief introduction of the subject's rationale and influences for baking, within the about me section.
-This website provide information on a selection of as yet fictional baking classes in a learn to bake section and a means by which users can register their interest for these classes using a form.
+This website provides information on a selection of as yet fictional baking classes in a learn to bake section and a means by which users can register their interest for these classes using a form.
 The footer section provides contains a fictional address, email and social links.

 This website intends to allow the subject a means to showcase their future bakes, and provide a potential should they wish to expand their baking activities in the future by giving classes or adding a social media presence.